The best BenQ monitors for work and home.

 From the very beginning, their immersive possibility was the principal goal and function.
-In comparison with traditional flat panel displays, curved monitors really may exhibit a more profound sense of depth.
+In comparison with traditional flat panel 38-inch monitors, curved screens really may exhibit a more profound sense of depth.

 Most often, desktop monitors range from 19 to 38 inches.
-But if necessary, you can find super-wide monitors up to 49 inches.
+But if necessary, you can find super-wide 49-inch monitors.
 Size is measured diagonally.

-There are also small portable displays, aside from those used with aRaspberry Pi, for mobile use that connect via USB.
+There are also small portable displays and advanced besel-less monitors, aside from those used with aRaspberry Pi, for mobile use that connect via USB.

 Consider the aspect ratio of the monitor with a screen resolution.
 The width of the display screen in relation to the height of the screen defines the aspect ratio.

-Some first TV sets had an aspect ratio of 4: 3, which means that they were almost square.
+Some first TV to PC monitors had an aspect ratio of 4: 3, which means that they were almost square.
 Now the screen resolution is measured and displayed in width by the height of the pixels (similar to the aspect ratio).